-Hence, numerous brands, despite having an official WhatsApp Business API, are still not able to take advantage of this service.
+Hence, numerous brands, despite having an official WhatsApp Business API, solution are still not able to take advantage of this service.
 Even if they do, it’s only available on Facebook.

 Let’s look at why these shortcomings pose a considerable setback for your marketing campaigns.
 More importantly, let’s look how you can work around them to achieve exceptional results.

 In the past few years, conversations have been returning to the center of business communication.
 With the rise of the experience economy, consumers transformed from a passive audience to active participants.
 Businesses were forced to break down the barriers.
 The experience trend urged them to start a dialogue, bringing transparency and human touch back into the equation of increasingly automated digital processes.

 Messaging has been one of the key mediums that enabled this change to happen.
 It allowed businesses and customers to connect and interact in ways that have never been possible before.

 Fast forward to today and messaging apps marketing is a phrase that surprises no one.
 In fact, interacting with customers using messaging could not be more normal.

 Furthermore, people’s use of messaging apps shows no signs of slowing down.
 Facebook business insights demonstrate that in 2018, 78% of the world’s smartphone users message every month and the predictions say that by 2021, the global user base of messaging apps will have increased by a further 23%.

 And that’s not just about personal communication.
 Facebook IQ also recorded most consumers are using messaging to talk to brands already: